Vindictus: Development

 Vindictus was developed in the Source engine.
 Director Eun-Seok Yi explained in an interview that they chose the Source physics engine in order to make the entire world more realistic and interactive.

 Vindictus is a prequel to the MMORPG Mabinogi which was also developed by devCAT.
 A third game in the series titled Mabinogi II: Arena was also in development, but canceled in 2014.

 In 2015 an update was released for Vindictus containing artwork from Diablo III: Reaper of Souls.
 Nexon removed the image and apologized.

 In February 2024 Nexon revealed Vindictus: Defying Fate, a new game developed in Unreal Engine.
 Defying Fate is an action RPG set in the same universe as Vindictus, and features returning characters from the original game including Lann and Fiona, the first two playable characters.
 The game had a public pre-alpha test one month later.

 Release

-Vindictus was originally released in South Korea on January 21, 2010.
+Vindictus was officially announced at G-Star 2007 with release window for 2008, but delayed several times.
+It was released in South Korea on January 21, 2010.
 In North America Vindictus launched as an open beta on September 15, followed by the full release one month later.
 The game was originally distributed through Nexon's website, and was later released on Steam in 2012.
 From 2011 to 2015 the game was also released in Europe, Australia, and other parts of Asia, although some of those regional versions have since been shut down, or merged with the North American server.